-Goal To improve the competitiveness of South Africa's economy.
-Goal To improve the competitiveness of South Africa's economy

-Analysis The South African patent office record of new applications indicates that there is a decline in patents registered.
-While the South Africa patents registered abroad slightly declined in some regions, overall it increased from 616 to 624.
+Goal To improve the competitiveness of South Africa's economy Analysis The South African patent office record of new applications indicates that there is a decline in patents registered. /- While the South Africa patents registered abroad slightly declined in some regions, overall it increased from 616 to 624.